-The universal offer to all children and YP provision The whole school is screened using motional, which highlights pupils who may be in need of Time limited and monitored groups address: TACs, Early Support meetings and rev are supported by a range of agencies The universal offer to all children and TP provision which highlights pupils who may be in need of agencies SCARF Lessons are taught at least weekly within each class, teaching life skills and focusing on health, wellbeing and emotional support.
-There is a named member of staff who coordinates provision for students with wellbeing, emotional, physical and mental health needs.
-Bereavement support is available.
-Student issues are dealt with by trained staff, as they arise.
-School nurse service is available through referral via the Early Help Hub. - anger management - anger management Risk assessments are carried out as required. - Risk assessments are carried out as required. - There is a named member of staff who coordinates provision to need Additional support for students can be requested from - CAMHS - Social Care - Aspire Trust School - Penhaligans Friends - School Nursing Team - Speech and Language Therapist Students with specific medical condition have individual health care plans.
-Pre-Key Stage Assessments are used which highlights pupils who may be in need of additional support in this area.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The whole school is screened using an online assessment for emotional reslience, which highlights pupils who may be in need of additional support in this area.
 This also gives a programme of activities to support the general needs within the classroom.
 SCARF Lessons are taught at least weekly within each class, teaching life skills and focusing on health, wellbeing and emotional support.
 There is a named member of staff who coordinates provision for students with wellbeing, emotional, physical and mental health needs.
 Bereavement support is available.
 Student issues are dealt with by trained staff, as they arise.
-School nurse service is available through - self-esteem - social skills - anger management Risk assessments are carried out as required.
+School nurse service is available through referral via the Early Help Hub.
+Time limited and monitored groups address: - self-esteem - social skills - anger management Risk assessments are carried out as required.
 'Fun Fit' targeted to help children with coordination issues.
 Teacher or TA support for children who are experiencing emotional difficulties.
-This may take to form of small group circle time, TIS including the school nurse.
-Boxall profiling/TIS assessments are used to tailor provision to need Additional support for students can be requested from CAMHS CAMHS Social Care Aspire Trust School Penhaligans Friends Educational Psychologists School Nursing Team Speech and Language Therapist Students with specific medical conditions have individual health care plans.
-Pre-Key Stage Assessments are used when needed to tailor provision to the correct level
+This may take to form of small group circle time, TIS activities or SCARF.
+TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
+Boxall profiling/TIS assessments are used to tailor provision to need.
+Additional support for students can be requested from CAMHS Social Care Aspire Trust School Penhaligans Friends Educational Psychologists School Nursing Team Speech and Language Therapist Students with specific medical conditions have individual health care plans.
+Pre-Key Stage Assessments are used when needed to tailor provision to the correct level relenal via the Early Help Hub. for pupils in Key Stage 1.